About Slovenia

 In Slovenia, pensions are divided into old-age pensions, disability pensions, survivor pensions and family pensions.

-Insured individuals can receive old-age retirement pension on a number of conditions.
+Insured individuals can receive old-age retirement pension on several conditions.

 However, retirement age limits can be reduced: if the individual has children – from 6 months for one child and up to 48 months for five children and more; in the event of military service – by two thirds of the service period; if work experience was accumulated before reaching legal adulthood at the age of 18; in the event of hazardous employment.